 1. What are you doing towards Digital Inclusion in Charlotte?

-As the Director of Community Programs for Queens Knight School, I have a unique role for Digital Charlotte where I work with the Charlotte community and with students of the Knight School.
+As the Director of Operations for Queens Knight School, I have a unique role for Digital Charlotte where I work with the Charlotte community and with students of the Knight School.

 I organize bi-monthly meetups for Digital Charlotte where we have panel discussions on topics relating to the digital divide.
 Additionally, I send out monthly newsletters to digital inclusion stakeholders (that includes YOU) in Charlotte with news to know, upcoming events, and featured resources.

 2. Why are you working towards Digital Inclusion in Charlotte?

 In one of my previous jobs, I worked and lived in a refugee neighborhood off Central Ave in East Charlotte.
 During my time there, I saw and experienced firsthand the digital divide with the families living in the neighborhood.

 There were many times kids and adults knocked on my door to ask if I could help them set-up their new internet service or even to help them create a powerpoint presentation for their homework.